fruessli/KalmanNet_TSP/README.md

 ## How to run:

 Git can be used like normal in Colab but with ! in front.
-Eg, !git clone.
+Eg, !git clone.\
+`!` is used to run shell commands.
+So I can also run files with `!python filename.py`.\
+I can also push pull etc like the normal console.
+The space on colab is only temporary, so I need to make sure that **save often and have backups!**\
+Saving colab files on GitHub is fine though.
+But I have clone etc. every time I open the files on Colab anew. **The space on Colab is only temporary!**\
+William said I should simply use a push at the end of my file, so I can save easy at the end.